Student Spotlight: Lauren Schmidt

 After graduating in 2007, Schmidt transferred to Dominican University to study fashion design.
 However, after one semester, she realized she didn't want a career in the fashion world.
 So she transferred again to Northern Illinois University, where she earned her bachelor's in Art Education.

 Schmidt initially worked as a high school substitute teacher and long-term substitute art teacher as well as a summer camp counselor and arts leader for the two years after graduation.
 In 2012, she was accepted into the MFA program at NIU, where she practiced sculpture and animation and taught 2D Design in the NIU Foundations program, where ironically she was a student five years earlier.

-“I would love to teach at the college level,” she said.
+“I would also love to teach at the college level,” she said.
 “My bachelor’s degree prepared me for teaching K-12 but since I entered the collegiate Foundations program, I know that I am meant to teach college-level art courses.
 I also am interested in my studio practice of stop-motion animation, so I aspire to show my work to the public, whether in art galleries or film festivals.
 I am now including animation in my master’s thesis, so you just never know how something you learn at a young age might influence the course of your life!”